Emacs: Church of Emacs

 The Church of Emacs, formed by Richard Stallman, is a parody religion created for Emacs users.
 While it refers to vi as the editor of the beast (vi-vi-vi being 6-6-6 in Roman numerals), it does not oppose the use of vi; rather, it calls it proprietary software anathema. ("Using a free version of vi is not a sin but a penance.")
 The Church of Emacs has its own newsgroup, alt.religion.emacs, that has posts purporting to support this parody religion.
 Supporters of vi have created an opposing Cult of vi.

-Hierarchy of the church of Emacs

-The church of Emacs has the following hierarchy:

-GODS — Creates Free ideas, software and hardware from emptiness and likes to be flattered through prayers.

-DEMIGODS — Capable of proving that NP problems and P problems are the same (NP=P), writes free software for to prove it and tries to alleviate the bullying nature of GODS by distributing the ideas of GODS freely.
-They still insist on flattering GODS through prayers and defends the bullying of GODS.

-SAINTS — Writes Free software using Free software tools.

-SEMI SAINTS — Use lots of Free software and believes in the church of EMACS but signed NDAs or agreed to proprietary software licenses.

-PROPHETS — selected by ALMIGHTY (One of the GODS) to reveal his thoughts about humanity.

-LAITY — does not care about NDAs or proprietary software licenses but runs after BUZZWORDS to show that he is capable of grasping BUZZWORDS.

-Sinners — Insist on using devil's software, believing that it is of superior quality.

-Devils — Creating NDAs and proprietory software licenses to entangle humanity in their net.

 Stallman has jokingly referred to himself as St I GNU cius, a saint in the Church of Emacs.
 This is in reference to Ignatius of Antioch, an early Church father venerated in Christianity.

+Emacs pinky

+There is folklore attributing a repetitive strain injury colloquially called Emacs pinky to Emacs' strong dependence on modifier keys, although there have not been any studies done to show Emacs causes more such problems than other keyboard-heavy computer programs.

+Users have addressed this through various approaches.
+Some users recommend simply using the two Control keys on typical PC keyboards like Shift keys while touch typing to avoid overly straining the left pinky, a proper use of the keyboard will reduce the RSI.